by Pat Willigrod

-The new clinic comprised of a small waiting room, three exam rooms and storage space for supplies, focused primarily on pre and post natal and well-baby care for women and children without healthcare coverage.
-Other medical services available were diabetes and cancer screenings, other diagnostic testing, family planning and immunizations.
+The new clinic comprised of a small waiting room, three exam rooms and storage space for supplies, focused primarily on pre and post natal and well-baby care for women and children without health care coverage.
+Other medical services available were diabetes and cancer screenings, another diagnostic testing, family planning and immunizations.

 This was the beginning of the Chandler Christian Community Center (CCCC) now know as AZCEND, which was dedicated on November 6, 1966, with November 7th as the official opening date.
 Some of the dignitaries attending the dedication included Governor Sam Goddard, Mayor George Nader, several county officials, and the District Superintendent of the Spanish Nazarene Church.

-Chandler Christian Community Center (CCCC) now know as AZCEND was incorporated as a 501(c)(3) nonprofit corporation in January 1968.
+AZCEND, formerly known as Chandler Christian Community Center (CCCC), was incorporated as a 501(c)(3) nonprofit corporation in January 1968.
 Shortly afterward, the Center sponsored Boy Scouts and Girl Scouts Troops, organized a sewing circle and under the direction of Barbara Rosson from Chandler Presbyterian Church a 4H cooking class under the auspices of the University of Arizona Agricultural Extension program.
 Other programs and activities were added including a small food and clothing bank.
 The building was also used by a Salvation Army Distribution Center and the Red Cross.

 Expansion of Services

-Dr. Leroy Albo was the brainchild of CCCC in the early days and under his guidance Anna Wilson was the first volunteer manager of the Food Bank.
-Anna held that position for the next seven years and was Barbara Rosson’s co-worker for the cooking classes.
+Dr. Leroy Albo was the brainchild of AZCEND in the early days and under his guidance, Anna Wilson was the first volunteer manager of the Food Bank.
+Anna held that position for the next seven years and was Barbara Rosson’s coworker for the cooking classes.
 The first Board of Governors members were: President, Martha Robinson; Treasurer, Inez Noel; Barbara Rosson and Anna Wilson.

-Thus the foundation of CCCC was laid.
+Thus the foundation of AZCEND was laid.
 While much growth has taken place since our founding, we continue to stand on the shoulders of these giants who founded CCCC 50 years ago.